 On the washing up front, I found some very small 100ml containers in the travel section at my local supermarket.
 I have two, one for washing up liquid, and one for cooking oil.
 Both go in seperate plastic food bags inside the cook kit, in case of leakages.
 It’s also worth carrying a small hand soap too.

 Quintessential to any outdoorsman, or woman, is a good bushcraft knife.
 Realistically, because of the way my camp kit is set up, I’m not going to be carrying a large machete or jungle knife, it just needs to be something for little tasks like cutting paracord or tape, or chopping food up if needed.
 The best recommendation I have for a multipurpose knife is the Mora Companion.
-Swedish made, great quality and very cheap.
-The plastic sheath has a clip on the back so I usually clip it onto molle or a bag strap, somewhere where I can get to it.
+Swedish made, great quality stainless steel and very cheap.
+Stainless steel is more durable, and rust resistant, whereas the carbon steel knives need care if they get wet.
+Stainless steel is easier to sharpen and more hygienic if you’re using it for food prep too.
+The plastic sheath has a clip on the back which is handy to clip to a belt when you’re using it.
+There’s really not a lot wrong with a Mora Companion despite the price, except perhaps looks.
+There are plenty of “military” type bushcraft knives available out there but unless you get an original, or are paying a lot, most tend to be pretty crap.
+Don’t be tempted to carry knives or axes on the outside of your pack (in the UK at least); showing off blades will likely get you into serious trouble. keep them hidden away until you’re at camp and need to use one.
 It’s worth getting a good sharpener to look after your knife too.

 Also in my kit, I have two dry bags.
 A very small red one (2 litres), and a slightly bigger orange one (5 litres).